openscm/openscm/CONTRIBUTING.rst

 -  Develop your feature.
 Ensure that you run ``make test`` locally regularly to ensure that the tests still pass
 -  Push your local development branch.
-This builds, tests and packages openscm under Linux.
+This builds, tests and packages OpenSCM under Linux.
 The committer will be emailed if this process fails.
 -  Before the PR can be merged it should be approved by another team member and it must pass the test suite.
 If you have a particular